Skip to content

 Service Roles

-In production, Vega runs as five distinct service roles.
+In production, Vega runs as seven distinct service roles.
 Each role is a separate Docker container with its own entry point, permissions, and scaling behavior.
-This separation means a failing scan doesn't crash the API, and a credential leak in one role doesn't expose others.
+This separation means a failing scan doesn't crash the API, ingest failures don't block scans, and sensitive credentials are isolated to specific containers.

 vega-api